Change of Institution

-In accordance with § 19, paragraph 2, Act governing the allocation of places at institutes of higher education in Baden-Württemberg, (Hochschulvergabeordnung, HVVO), 50 % of university places are allocated on the basis of credits previously gained when admitting students who are changing institution or applying for admission after an interruption of studies (§ 19, paragraph 1, HVVO).
+For the admission of transfer students and students who have interrupted their studies, 50% of university places are allocated on the basis of previous academic achievements (previously gained credits).
 As statements cannot be made here in regard to the credits required in individual cases, we ask that when applying for admission as part of changing university, or after having interrupted your studies, you include a detailed description of all previous periods of study (including certificates, examinations and transcripts of records) in your application.
 This also applies for transfers.
 All available places will be allocated on the basis of previously gained credits.
 Further information can be found in the selection regulations for admission beyond the first semester.

 The remaining 50% of university places are allocated on the basis of social factors, relating in particular to family circumstances, economic and academic reasons.
 These are prioritised as follows:

 - Attested severe disability or equivalent in accordance with the Disabilities Act (Schwerbehindertengesetz).